petere/blog-test/_posts/2023-10-31-sql-identity-columns.md

 - sql
 ---

-Autoincrementing columns, identity columns, serial columns, whatever you call it, this is clearly a popular feature in SQL databases, but with a bunch of different syntaxes.
+XXX Autoincrementing columns, identity columns, serial columns, whatever you call it, this is clearly a popular feature in SQL databases, but with a bunch of different syntaxes.
 At least historically.